 Simple Pressure Shift Drills You Can Do Anywhere

-Understanding the concept is one thing, but feeling it is another. here's a few exercises that will assist you make this correct pressure shift part of your DNA.
+Understanding the concept is one thing, but feeling it is another.
+Here are a few exercises that will assist you in making this correct pressure shift part of your DNA.

 1. The Step Drill